 CHOOSING THE TEMPERATURE

 If you have a healthy long haired cat, big sized or fat cat you most likely won’t need to worry too much about your pet from being too cold if you keep your pet indoors.
 The same if you have a cat with a thyroid condition that makes it less tolerant to heat.
 Keep the temperature between 60 and 68 if you leave them alone.
 After choosing a temperature in this range you can adjust it later according to your cat’s behavior.
-If your cat is rolling up too much try to set the temperature on the higher side.
+If your cat is rolling up too much try to set the temperature on the higher side, close to 70.
 Every cat is more or less sensitive to cold temperatures, even long-haired cats.

 On the other hand, if you have a skinny or short haired small cat you need to provide sources of heat in case your cat needs warmness to keep its body’s temperature during cold weather.
 If you can afford it, keep the temperature between 78 and 80.
 If you have a kitten, you need to set the temperature on a higher side and have a heated pet bed to keep it warm if needed.